 If you do not want us to keep your details please contact email@example.com to let us know and we can delete you from our database.

 There are several reasons why we need, or would like, to keep your details on record.

 If you signed up to our e-newsletter, we need your name and email address to keep you informed of news, activities, fundraising campaigns and events that may be of interest to you and opportunities to get involved.
-We will only do this if you agree that you wish to be kept updated.
-We will never add a person to our mailing list unless they have explicitly given us permission to do so, either electronically, via phone or face to face.
+We will only do this if you agree that you wish to receive our newsletter via email.
+We do not add people to our mailing list unless they have explicitly given us permission to do so, either electronically or face to face.

 If you signed up for our All Together Now! fundraising tool kit, we take your email address and postcode to contact you about general All Together Now campaign news and to keep in touch with All Together Now fundraisers.
-We may take your postcode, or ask which of our choirs you are interested in, so that we can contact you about our activites that are local to you, such as gigs. or fan club events.
+We may take your postcode, or ask which of our choirs you are interested in, so that we can contact you about our activites that are local to you, such as gigs or other All Together Now events.

 If you have donated to us, and/or filled out a gift aid declaration, we retain the details you provide on our secure supporter database in order to ensure that we have the information needed for accounting and tax purposes.
 We also like to have your details so that we can contact you to say thank you!